Our Juris Doctor (JD) degree program provides the opportunity to pursue your legal education in a collegial and

 - evidence of Aboriginal ancestry

-All Aboriginal applicants are strongly encouraged to enroll in the Native Law Centre Summer Program (formerly the Program of Legal Studies for Native People, or PLSNP).
+All Aboriginal applicants are strongly encouraged to enroll in the Native Law Centre Summer Program.
 While some students will be required to complete the program as a condition of their admission to the College of Law, all Aboriginal students, conditionally or unconditionally accepted to law school, will benefit immensely from the program's focus on legal reading, legal writing, and legal analysis skill building.

 Other types of applicants